kalimag/obs-autogrid-script/README.md

 **Positioning method - Set bounding box:** Sets the bounding box size to the size of the grid cell.
 Affected by bounding box properties (type and alignment).
 Does not work properly on rotated items.

+> **Note** Do not use different positioning methods for multiple grids in the same scene, that will
+> likely have unwanted results.
+Reset transforms of items when switching from *Set bounding box* to
+> *Scale item*.